USB 3.0: Power and charging

+Naming scheme

+Starting with the USB 3.2 specification, USB-IF introduced a new naming scheme.
+To help companies with branding of the different operation modes, USB-IF recommended branding the 5, 10, and 20 Gbit/s capabilities as SuperSpeed USB 5Gbps, SuperSpeed USB 10 Gbps, and SuperSpeed USB 20 Gbps, respectively.

+In 2023, they were replaced again, replacing "SuperSpeed" with USB 5Gbps, USB 10Gbps, and USB 20Gbps, and introducing new Packaging and Port logos.

 Availability

 The USB 3.0 Promoter Group announced on 17 November 2008 that the specification of version 3.0 had been completed and had made the transition to the USB Implementers Forum (USB-IF), the managing body of USB specifications.
 This move effectively opened the specification to hardware developers for implementation in future products.

 The first USB 3.0 consumer products were announced and shipped by Buffalo Technology in November 2009, while the first certified USB 3.0 consumer products were announced on 5 January 2010, at the Las Vegas Consumer Electronics Show (CES), including two motherboards by Asus and Gigabyte Technology.

 Manufacturers of USB 3.0 host controllers include, but are not limited to, Renesas Electronics, Fresco Logic, ASMedia, Etron, VIA Technologies, Texas Instruments, NEC and Nvidia.
 As of November 2010, Renesas and Fresco Logic have passed USB-IF certification.
 Motherboards for Intel's Sandy Bridge processors have been seen with Asmedia and Etron host controllers as well.
 On 28 October 2010, Hewlett-Packard released the HP Envy 17 3D featuring a Renesas USB 3.0 host controller several months before some of their competitors.
 AMD worked with Renesas to add its USB 3.0 implementation into its chipsets for its 2011 platforms.
-At CES2011, Toshiba unveiled a laptop called "Toshiba Qosmio X500" that included USB 3.0 and Bluetooth 3.0, and Sony released a new series of Sony VAIO laptops that would include USB 3.0.
+At CES2011, Toshiba unveiled a laptop called "Qosmio X500" that included USB 3.0 and Bluetooth 3.0, and Sony released a new series of Sony VAIO laptops that would include USB 3.0.
 As of April 2011, the Inspiron and Dell XPS series were available with USB 3.0 ports, and, as of May 2012, the Dell Latitude laptop series were as well; yet the USB root hosts failed to work at SuperSpeed under Windows 8.

 Adding to existing equipment

-Additional power for multiple ports on a laptop PC may be derived in the following ways: